jhancock532/Everyday/README.md

 # Week Four Reflection

-My focus for the future will be on React.
-I will be following [this tutorial](https://github.com/runemadsen/reactive-user-interfaces) by Rune Madsen.
-After the 31st of January, my main projects will be running on [glitch.com](glitch.com), any notes and draft code will probably still be stored on CodePen.
-I will release projects to Twitter as and when I feel they are ready, instead of having to do it everyday.
-This experiment is almost at an end!
+**If I had more time...** My focus for the future would be on React.
+I would be following [this tutorial](https://github.com/runemadsen/reactive-user-interfaces) by Rune Madsen.
+After the 31st of January, my main projects would be running on [glitch.com](glitch.com), any notes and draft code would probably still be stored on CodePen.

 - **I'm happy with my JavaScript progress.** I'm learning a lot from [javascript.info](https://javascript.info/), even if it seems like fundamental stuff at the moment I'm learning many new things.
 I shall continue to go through this tutorial, writing down key learning points as I go.
 How busy I am with other work will effect how often I choose to follow this tutorial over creating my own code.
 - **You learn a lot from challenging yourself.** Putting principles into practice and trying new ideas is very important, perhaps the most important aspect underlying all of it is doing something that is outside of your comfort zone.
 I had no idea about getters and setters in ECMAScript before refactoring bars.js, but I googled it and learned while I coded.